Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Learning Hybrid Models with Simplicity Principle

 \subsection{SAM for Hybrid Models}

+Although we can solve the inner problem of $\min_\theta \min_q (\cdots)$ exactly like \eqref{eq:description_length}, solving the outer problem directly is challenging because the computation and optimization of the normalizing constant of $q^*_\theta$, which depends on $\theta$, is usually not tractable.
+Thus in practice, we think of minimizing

+simultaneously for $\theta$ and (sufficient statistics of) $q(\phi)$.
+However, even if we restrict $q$ to a tractable family, taking the expectation about high-dimensional $\phi$ is inefficient and unstable.

-We suggest using SAM \citep{foretSharpnessawareMinimizationEfficiently2021} to seek flat (or non-sharp) minima of the loss function in learning hybrid models.
-The overall learning method is shown in \cref{alg:main}.
-Similarly to ordinary SAM methods, at each step we first compute the direction $\epsilon^*_\phi$ to ascend the loss surface, for which the techniques of SAM variants, such as adaptive SAM \citep{kwonASAMAdaptiveSharpnessaware2021} and Fisher SAM \citep{kimFisherSAMInformation2022}, can also be used.
+We thus suggest relaxing the problem and using SAM \citep{foretSharpnessawareMinimizationEfficiently2021} to seek flat (non-sharp) minima of the loss in learning hybrid models.
+See Appendix~\ref{appendix:sam} for a general explanation of SAM and its variants.
+The overall procedures are shown in \cref{alg:main}.
+At each step we first compute the direction $\epsilon^*_\phi$ to ascend the loss surface.
 We then compute the gradient at the perturbed point, go back to the original point storing the gradient, and finally do the update with the gradient.

-\cref{alg:main} is slightly modified from ordinary SAMs in that the parameter perturbation is computed only in the $\phi$-direction, as depicted in \cref{fig:hybrid_sam}.
-Because it is the machine learning part $g_\phi$ that should be simple for the maximum use of the scientific part, SAM should reach a value of $\phi$ around which the loss is flat.
-On the other hand, nothing requires the flatness along the direction of $\theta$.
-On the contrary, the loss basically should \emph{not} be flat along $\theta$; being flat along $\theta$ means different values of $\theta$ achieve similarly small loss values, implying $\theta$ is hard to identify.
-The inherent identifiability of $\theta$ depends on the structural and practical identifiability for the scientific model $f_\theta$ and should not be harmed.
+\cref{alg:main} is slightly modified from ordinary SAMs \citep{foretSharpnessawareMinimizationEfficiently2021} in that the parameter is perturbed only in the $\phi$-direction, as depicted in \cref{fig:hybrid_sam}.
+Because it is the machine learning part $g_\phi$ that should be simple for the maximum use of the scientific part $f_\theta$, SAM should reach a value of $\phi$ around which the loss is flat along the $\phi$-axis.
+On the other hand, nothing requires the flatness along the $\theta$-axis; on the contrary, being flat along $\theta$ means that different values of $\theta$ achieve similarly small loss values, implying $\theta$ is hard to identify.
 In practice, however, the effect of the modification is not necessarily dominant in performance because a scientific model usually has a small number of parameters.

+\paragraph{Analysis} Let us see how SAM is relevant to the original minimization objective in \eqref{eq:minimand}.
+Suppose the prior $p(\phi)$ and posterior $q(\phi)$ are Gaussian.
+Then the KL term in \eqref{eq:minimand} can be computed analytically.
+We thus want to approximate the remaining, expected population loss $\mathbb{E}_{\phi \sim q} L(\theta, \phi)$.
+We can show that our SAM variant in \cref{alg:main} minimizes an upper bound of it.
+Let $S \coloneqq \{(x_i,y_i) \mid i=1,\dots,n\}$ be a training dataset with i.i.d. samples.
+The objective of SAM for hybrid models in \cref{alg:main} is